markjaquith/workerbee/README.md

 ## Concepts

-Cloudflare Worker Utilities is based around two main concepts
+Cloudflare Worker Utilities is based around three main concepts:

-- **Handler** — A function that is run when a request is being received, and/or a response from the server/cache is coming back.
-It can change the request/response, deliver a new request/response altogether, or conditionally add other handlers.
+- **Handlers** — Functions that are run when a request is being received, and/or a response from the server/cache is coming back.
+They can change the request/response, deliver a new request/response altogether, or conditionally add other handlers.
-- **Route** — A request path pattern with handlers thare are only added only for requests that match the pattern.
+- **Routes** — Host/route request path patterns with handlers thare are only added only for requests that match the pattern.
-- **Condition** — A function which determines whether a handler should be applied.
+- **Conditions** — Functions that determine whether a handler should be applied.

 ## Usage

 1. Bootstrap your Cloudflare Worker, [using wrangler][wrangler].
-Make sure you&#8217;re using Webpack.
+Make sure you’re using Webpack.
 2. `npm i cf-worker-utils` from your Worker directory.
 3. In your Worker, import `handleFetch` and provide an array of request/response handlers, and/or route-limited request/response handlers.